 Just get past the idea that you’re eating a snail, and you’ll be fine.
 Garlic butter transforms all things.
 I still remember my first bite of escargot on a study abroad trip long, long ago.
 It’s just one of those French things you have to try, yet all I could think of were the cute snails I used to play with in my grandma’s garden in California.
 If you think about it too much, it will freak you out.
 Don’t let it.
 Snails in that classic garlic butter are just divine.

-When I first moved to Paris, I ate a whole baguette to myself daily.
+When I first moved to Paris, I ate a whole baguette daily.
 I just couldn’t resist it.
 I’d tell myself on Saturday morning that I’d have some for breakfast and then save the rest for lunch.
-And then I’d consume the entire thing, tear by tear.
+And then I’d consume the entire thing, tearing off just “one more piece” until it was gone.
 It’s impossible to stop when it’s warm.
 Truly the French stand out in the world when it comes to the quality of their bread.